 Students who wish to audit a course for no grade must obtain approval from the Department Chair.
 Students who audit a course will not be listed on the class roll, and no notation of the audit will be made on the student's transcript.

 Students who are enrolled for 12 semester credit hours or more may audit a course without paying an additional fee.
 All other students must pay a \$10 fee for auditing a course.

 If the requirements for full admission are not met, provisional admission may be available.
 Students who do not meet the minimum requirement for admission are evaluated by the Graduate Program Committee.
 Provisional admission requires the student to enroll in 6 semester credit hours of graduate level courses for a semester and obtain a grade of B or higher.
 Students are not eligible for scholarships while on provisional status.
-The provisional status is changed to full matriculation once this stipulation has been met.
+The provisional status is changed to full matriculation once the student has successfully completed 6 semester credit hours of graduate level course work with a grade of B or higher.